Georgia-Informatics-Institutes/Georgia-Informatics-Institutes.github.io/about.markdown

 <div class="main">
-	## The explosion of digital information has created new opportunities in so many fields-from the sciences to engineering and the humanities. <span style="color:red;">The goal of the Georgia Informatics Institutes (GII)</span> is to help faculty use informatics as a tool to help answer research questions while making it easier for them to incorporate informatics into their instruction.
+	The explosion of digital information has created new opportunities in so many fields-from the sciences to engineering and the humanities. <span style="color:red;">The goal of the Georgia Informatics Institutes (GII) is to help faculty use informatics as a tool to help answer research questions while making it easier for them to incorporate informatics into their instruction.</span>

 <span style="color: black;">
 Below is a look at our members.
 If you have any questions, feel free to follow the link to their sites to find their contact information and they would be glad to chat.